Kaziranga National Park — location and key facts

 Kaziranga National Park Access Town — Kohora

-Rail Station: Furkating Junction (FKG) — approximately 75 km from Kohora
+Rail Station: Furkating Junction (FKG) — approx. 75 km from Kohora

-Airport: Guwahati Airport (GAU) — approximately 230 km from Kohora
+Airport: Guwahati Airport (GAU) — approx. 230 km from Kohora

 Bus Terminal: Guwahati Bus Stand